justleon/SOI-FileSystem/README.md

 # SOI-lab6
-Basic file system implementation using virtual discs (custom files)
+Basic file system implementation using virtual discs (custom files)<br>
+NOT FINISHED - will try to complete it eventually